0

 The Cadeautje slippers were an instant favourite, and are still the slippers I reach for as soon as the temperature drops.

 I hope you enjoyed this trip down memory lane, and perhaps discovered a design or two you hadn't seen before.
-I'll be back next week for part 2 of my favourite knitting patterns from the last twenty years of designing.
+Click here to read part 2 of my favourite knitting patterns from the last twenty years of designing, from 2015 to 2025.

 Also in Journal